Chapter 11

 A Logotype for a V-Ray 3D Rendering Plugin as One of the Best CG Tools and Equipment on the Market

 If there’s one render engine everyone knows, it’s V-Ray.
-It’s everywhere: architecture, cars, ads, products—you name it.
+It’s everywhere: architecture, cars, ads, products.
 Artists stick with V-Ray for its robust materials, realistic lighting, and the fact that it works with just about every major 3D package.

 Corona Renderer